raspberrypilearning/solar-system-simulator/en/step_5.md

 --- task ---

 Go to your `draw_planets()` function.
 Add a `make_planet()` call, passing it the values for Earth.
-Like with Venus, you can copy-paste code here to save yourself some work.
+Like with Venus, you can copy and paste code here to save yourself some work.

 --- code ---
 ---